 But having the experience of my pull-up challenge made me believe that I can see huge results just from the kettlebell swings too.

 After 20 years of doing marathon running, Olympic lifting, yoga, kickboxing, cycling, you name it, I thought I knew it all.
 I was wrong.
 I guess we never stop learning.

 Normally, before I do any changes to my routine I like to satisfy my curiosity with a lot of data.

 That’s when I spend hours reading studies from scientific journals about the current research in the field.
-With kettlebell swings was no exception.
+Kettlebell swings were no exception.
 Let me show you what I mean.

-In one study, Dr. Jason P. Lake from the University of Chichester in the United Kingdom compared a group of healthy men, who were assigned to perform 12 rounds of 30-second kettlebell swings, with 30-second rest intervals, twice a week, for a 6-week period.
+In one study, Jason P. Lake, Ph.D., from the University of Chichester in the United Kingdom compared a group of healthy men.

 The goal of the study was to assess if kettlebell swings, as a single exercise, are enough to increase the maximum strength in a 1RM squat, and explosive strength in the vertical jump (source).